 There are lots of basic tips for saving money when grocery shopping that will benefit you at home as much as they do in the store.
 Create a meal plan and shopping list.
 Don’t shop when you’re hungry.
 Use coupons judiciously.
 Buy fresh foods when they’re in season, and don’t buy more than you can use.
 Buy generics to save money whenever you can.

-None of those tips change just because you’re shopping online.
+The basic tips on how to spend less on groceries don’t change just because you’re shopping online.
 All the things you’d do to save money at the grocery store, do them when shopping through an app or website.

 Use a Credit Card That Gets You Rewards